-A Care Plan is to be routinely updated and include input from the multidisciplinary care team, as applicable, and the Enrollee in accordance with the Contractor's policies and procedures.
+A Care Plan will be routinely updated and incorporate input from the multidisciplinary care team and the Enrollee in accordance with the Contractor's policies and procedures.

-32.5 Coordination with Women, Infants and Children (WIC)
+34.5 32.5 Coordination with Women, Infants and Children (WIC)

 The Contractor shall comply with Section 1902(a)(11)(C) of the Social Security Act which requires coordination between Medicaid MCOs and WIC.
-This coordination includes the referral of potentially eligible women, infants and children to the WIC program and the provision of medical information by providers working within Medicaid MCOs to the WIC program if requested by WIC agencies and if permitted by applicable law.
-Typical types of medical information requested by WIC agencies include information on nutrition-related metabolic disease, allergies or intolerance that affects nutritional status, tobacco product use, anemia, diabetes, low birth weight, failure to thrive, pre-term babies, infants of mothers with a substance use disorder, persons with an identified developmental or intellectual disability, or auto-immune deficiency (AIDS).
+This coordination includes the referral of potentially eligible women, infants and children to the WIC program and the provision of medical information by providers working within Medicaid managed Care Plans to the WIC program if requested by WIC agencies and if permitted by applicable law.
+Typical types of medical information requested by WIC agencies include information on nutrition-related metabolic disease, diabetes, low birth weight, failure to thrive, prematurity, infants of mothers with a SUD or other drug addiction, developmental disabilities or intellectual disabilities, AIDS, allergy or intolerance that affects nutritional status and anemia.

-32.6 Program Evaluation
+34.6-32.6 Program Evaluation

-The Contractor shall conduct ongoing review of its PHM Program and report to the Department based on agreed upon performance measures and targets and reporting requirements.
-The Contractor shall highlight status and progress of its PHM Program services in achieving improved outcomes, as well as knowledge gained, challenges, and strategies the Contractor is implementing to address the challenges.
+The Contractor shall conduct ongoing review of its PHM Program and report to the Department on a monthly, quarterly, or annual basis based on agreed upon performance measures and targets and reporting requirements.
+The Contractor shall highlight status and progress of its PHM Program services in achieving improved outcomes, as well as lessons learned, challenges, and strategies the Contractor is implementing to address the challenges.
 The Department will make the final decision as to data and information to be reported to the Department by the Contractor.
 The Contractor and the Department shall use findings to identify additional opportunities for improvement to the model and need for modification of priorities, measures, and targets.

-33.0 ENROLLEES WITH SPECIAL HEALTH CARE NEEDS
+35.0 33.0 ENROLLEES WITH SPECIAL HEALTH CARE NEEDS

-33.1 Individuals with Special Health Care Needs (ISHCN)
+35.1-33.1 Individuals with Special Health Care Needs (ISHCN)